![]() |

 The mission of the Kansas Human Rights Commission is to prevent and eliminate discrimination and assure equal opportunities in all employment relations, to eliminate and prevent discrimination, segregation or separation, and assure equal opportunities in all places of public accommodations and in housing.

-The Commission achieves its mission by investigating complaints alleging discrimination or profiling, and through a public education program designed to prevent discrimination.
+The Commission achieves its mission by investigating complaints alleging discrimination and through a public education program designed to prevent discrimination.

 What do Kansas laws and guidelines cover?